theresalca/Module-2-draft/docs/week2.md

 + What factors are you going to control (hold constant)?

 + How many data points will you take?
-(Given the spread of your preliminary data, think about an acceptable random uncertainty to observe an effect)
+(Given the spread of your preliminary data, think about an acceptable random uncertainty to observe an effect.
+You should follow a similar approach to the "How Many Trials" mini-question to make this estimate).

 + In what order will you take the data points? (think about shuffling the order of data points you take)